Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 #### A.iii: Report and Compare Accuracy

-- Results are compared between SVM and MLP based on validation accuracy.
+- Results are compared between SVM, Neural Network and XGBoost based on validation accuracy.

 ### Task B: Binary Classification Using CNN (3 Marks)
 --------------------------------------------------